SiaFoundation/siad/doc/api/index.html.md

 **format** | string
 If 'format' is set, the skylink can point to a directory and it will return the data inside that directory.
 Format will decide the format in which it is returned.
+Currently, we support the following values:
+ * 'concat' will return the concatenated data of all subfiles in that directory
+ * 'raw' will return the encoded baseSector directly.
+The caller is then responsible for any decoding and/or decrpyting of the data.
-Currently, we support the following values: 'concat' will return the concatenated data of all subfiles in that directory, 'zip' will return a zip archive, 'tar' will return a tar archive of all subfiles in that directory, and 'targz' will return a gzipped tar archive of all subfiles in that directory.
+ * 'tar' will return a tar archive of all subfiles in that directory
+ * 'targz' will return a gzipped tar archive of all subfiles in that directory.
+ * 'zip' will return a zip archive

 If the format is not specified, and the skylink points at a directory, we default to the zip format and the contents will be downloaded as a zip archive.

 **timeout** | int
 If 'timeout' is set, the download will fail if the Skyfile cannot be retrieved